rahi-lab/targettrack/README.md

 This is the user manual for the graphical interface(GUI) for segmenting and editing *C. elegans* volumetric images.

 # From the authors
 We understand it could be exhaustive to install and run external code.
-If you encounter any problems, please do not hesitate to corefranciscopark@g.harvard.edu or :warning: Can you add your email Mahsa? :warning: for assistance, we will be happy to help even if it is a very simple problem.
+If you encounter any problems, please do not hesitate to corefranciscopark@g.harvard.edu or :warning: Can you add your email Mahsa? :warning: for assistance, we will be happy to help even if it is a very simple problem :)

 # Requirements
 ## System Requirements